ISAC-DSTF/ProbeTagDictionary/README.md

 Precipitate Color = Color of the precipitate formed after the enzymatic reaction with the chromogen

 Notes = Additonal information relevant to the interpretation of the information provided for the Probe Tagn with the chromogen

+Additions to the Probe Tag Dictionary should be submitted to: kim.blenman@yale.edu